There is no such thing as a pure introvert or extrovert. Such a person would be in the lunatic asylum. ~ Carl G Jung Tweet

 The notion of Ambiversion changed my life.
 Previously, when filling in a personality type questionnaire, I”d hesitate when answering questions like: “would you prefer to go to a party or read a book?”
 My first thought was “Depends on the party or book and also how tired I am from the previous night.”
 But that contextual option wasn’t available.
 Now I realize what a gift it is to be sensible, reasonable and well balanced enough to have the freedom of choice.

 I don’t consider myself either extroverted or introverted.
 Even though I may be 49% extrovert and 51% introvert, I’m equally labeled an INTJ.
 Yet other’s with 99% introvert and 1% extrovert are still labelled INTJ’s.
 Superficially we have the same label, but psychologically we are entirely different.
+This is why I much prefer the Big 5 Personality traits, and their more balanced way of analyzing our personalities.

 I’m an Ambivert with 70 shades of Introvert and 30 shades of Extrovert!
 What are you?